THE 7 BEST RAIN PANTS FOR HIKING & BACKPACKING

 In addition to keeping rain out, membrane pants are designed to effectively vent for sweat and body oils.
 Manufacturers do this by tightly bonding a thin waterproof membrane to the pants’ face fabric.
 The internal membrane usually has billions of tiny pores that are too small for rain to penetrate, yet large enough to let internal condensation out.

 The greater breathability and durability membrane products offer make them the preferred choices for serious hikers.
-Name-brand membrane products like Gore-Tex, however, tend to cost and weigh more than less advanced waterproof coated pants.
+Name-brand membrane products like Gore-Tex hiking pants, however, tend to cost and weigh more than less advanced waterproof coated pants.

 While Gore-Tex is a prominent name in the industry, many people mistakenly refer to all membrane constructions as “Gore-Tex.”
 There are, however, many other big names in the membrane manufacturing industry such as eVent and MemBrain Strata.